Philip the Arab

 Philip I (Marcus Julius Philippus; c.
-204 – September 249), commonly known as Philip the Arab, was Roman emperor from 244 to 249.
-After the death of Gordian III in February 244, Philip, who had been Praetorian prefect, rose to power.
-He quickly negotiated peace with the Sasanian Empire and returned to Rome to be confirmed by the Senate.
-According to many historians, he was possibly the first Christian Roman Emperor.
+204 – September 249), commonly known as Philip the Arab, born in Shahba, Syria, was Roman Emperor from 244 to 249.
 Although his reign lasted only five years, it marked an unusually stable period in a century that is otherwise known for having been turbulent.
 (Note: "The five years of Philip's reign were a time of uncommon stability and repose in a century notorious for turbulence".)
 (Note: "Philip's reign was brief – just five years – but it was a stable one in the unstable third century.")

+Born in modern-day Shahba, Syria in what was then Arabia Petraea to a family likely of Arab descent, Philip was Praetorian prefect during Gordian III's campaign against Shapur I's Sasanian Empire.
+When Gordian died under disputed circumstances following the Battle of Misiche, Philip was proclaimed emperor.
+He quickly negotiated peace with the Sasanians and returned to Rome to be confirmed by the Senate.
+In 246, Philip successfully repelled an incursion by the Carpi across the Danube.
+He then commemorated Rome's first millennium in 248 with a series of large-scale festivals and games.

-Near the end of his rule, Philip commemorated Rome's first millennium.
-In September 249 he was killed during or shortly after the Battle of Verona against the usurper Trajan Decius, who was subsequently recognized by the Senate as his successor.
+A series of rebellions and renewed Barbarian incursions broke out from late 248, prompting Philip to dispatch Decius to Moesia and Pannonia.
+A victorious Decius was proclaimed emperor by his troops and immediately marched on Rome.
+Philip was defeated at Verona where he was killed during or shortly after the battle, and Decius was subsequently recognized by the Senate as his successor.

-Born in modern-day Shahba, Syria, in what was then Arabia Petraea, Philip's ethnicity was most likely Arab.
-While he publicly adhered to the Roman religion, he was later asserted to have been a Christian, and in the later half of the 3rd century and into the beginning of the 4th century, some Christian clergymen held that Philip had been the first Christian ruler of Rome.
-He was described as such in many published works that became widely known during the Middle Ages, including: Chronicon (lit.
-'Chronicle'); Historiae Adversus Paganos (lit.
-'History Against the Pagans'); and Historia Ecclesiastica (lit.
-'Ecclesiastical History').
+While Philip publicly adhered to the Roman religion, he was later purported to have been a Christian, and in the later half of the 3rd century and into the beginning of the 4th century, some Catholic clergymen held that Philip had been Christian.
+He was described as such in many published works that became widely known during the Middle Ages.
 Consequently, Philip's religious affiliation remains a divisive topic in modern scholarly debate about his life.